Psychology (short story)

 "Psychology" is a 1920 short story by Katherine Mansfield.
 It was first published in Bliss and Other Stories.

 Plot summary

-A man visits a woman for tea and remarks that her home is the only place where he pays any attention to the details of its furnishings.
-During the visit, he also expresses his affection for her “little boy,” a statue she has in her home.
-The two engage in a conversation about the state of the novel as a literary genre, ultimately agreeing that the psycho-novel is of poor quality.
-The woman becomes anguished at the prospect that she may have failed by not conforming to this genre.
-After the man departs and rings the doorbell, a friend of the woman arrives.
-Although she would normally be annoyed by her presence, this time the woman embraces her and invites her to return soon.
-Later, the woman begins writing about how much she enjoyed the discussion on psychology with her friend.
+A man visits a woman for tea.
+He tells her this is the only place he pays attention to in terms of its furniture and so on.
+He also loves her 'little boy'.
+They then talk about the state of the novel as a literary genre - coming to the conclusion that the psycho-novel is shoddy.
+She feels anguished about possibly having failed in not following suit with that genre however, and he leaves.
+He rings the bell, then a friend of hers comes along and whilst she would usually be annoyed by her, this time she puts her arm around her and entices her to come again soon.
+She then sets out writing about how she liked the talk on psychology with her friend.